openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetArmour.md

 ## Notes

 - Armour values range from 0.0 to 100.0
-- Armour provides protection against damage
-- When armour is depleted, damage affects health directly
-- NPCs start with 0.0 armour by default
+- NPCs start with 0.0 armour by default, use [NPC_SetArmour](NPC_SetArmour) to define a higher value

 ## Related Functions